scylladb/scylla-graphite-monitoring/README.md

 Tessera connects to graphite to get data, so it's able to show historical data.
 Riemann dashboard works on current event stream, so it will show only data it received since the dashboard was switched on.

 Tessera updates graphs every minute by default.
 The period can be lowered to 30 seconds, but not less.
-Riemann dashboard updates graphs every second, so it's better for ad-hoc real-time monitoring.
+Riemann dashboard updates graphs every second, so it's more convenient for ad-hoc monitoring in real-time.

 Tessera dashboards are interactive, you can hover over the graph and get precise metric values for given time point.
 You can't do that in riemann-dash.